About National Instruments Corporation

 National Instruments’ products generate about 90% of revenue with software maintenance accounting for the other 10%.

 The company offers application software products that include NI TestStand, NI VeriStand, NI DIAdem, NI InsightCM Enterprise, and NI Multisim, which complement the LabVIEW and other NI products and some third-party software.

 NI’s hardware and driver software products include Data Acquisition (DAQ) Hardware/Driver Software and a PXI Modular Instrumentation Platform.
 The DAQ products are instruments on a board that users can combine with sensors, signal conditioning hardware, and software to acquire analog data and convert it into a digital format that can be accepted by a computer.
 The PXI modular instrument platform is a souped-up PC with modules that address a variety of measurement and automation applications.

 National Instruments operates two facilities to manufacture its hardware.

 NI is headquartered in Austin, Texas, and it has offices in more than 50 countries, as well as manufacturing plants in Hungary and Malaysia.

-Customers in the Americas account for 40% of sales while customers in the Europe, Middle East, Israel, and Africa and the Asia/Pacific regions bring in about 30% each.
+The company's geographic sales are not dependent on any single region.
+The Americas account for about 40% of sales and the Europe, Middle East, India, and Africa (EMEIA) and the Asia/Pacific regions bring in about 30% each.

 Sales and Marketing

 NI relies on a direct sales force to sell hardware and software to its customer base of 35,000 companies.
-Less than 10% of sales are made through distributors, original equipment manufacturers (OEMs), value-added resellers (VARs), system integrators, and consultants.
+It also sells through distributors, original equipment manufacturers (OEMs), value-added resellers (VARs), system integrators, and consultants.